 Posted January 2015 | By Charles Owen-Jackson

 Search engine optimisation may seem to be in a constant state of flux, but this steadily evolving industry doesn't have to be as confusing as it might seem.
 Provided that you have always stuck by Google's Webmaster Guidelines in your search engine marketing campaigns, you shouldn't have any problem with raising Google's ire.
-If on the other hand, you have not deployed the best SEO methods in the past, you might find that your efforts end up being counterproductive, since Google is constantly getting better at penalising websites and content written more for the search engines than actual human readers.
 This brief guide offers some invaluable tips for adapting your SEO strategy to help drive your business forward in 2015.

 Although SEO typically starts with optimising the structure and content of your website for the search engines, you should understand its close relationship to other forms of online marketing too, including content and social media marketing.
 SEO should be applied to all of your content, including social media posts and profiles.
 Social media continues to become more and more important in the world of digital marketing, and the search engines are getting better every year at determining which content genuinely provides value to people.
 An important search engine ranking factor is the number of editorially driven links and social media shares a piece of content has, so it is important that all of these areas of online marketing work in harmony with one another.